any-docs/css/content/guides/selectors/privacy_and__colon_visited/index.md

 - {{ cssxref("text-emphasis-color") }}
 - Color parts of the {{SVGAttr("fill")}} and {{SVGAttr("stroke")}} attributes

 In addition, even for the styles mentioned above, transparency differences between unvisited and visited links are not applied.
-This restriction prevents the use of the `alpha` parameter in various {{cssxref("color_value", "&lt;color&gt;")}} functions or the [`transparent`](/reference/values/named-color#transparent) keyword to distinguish between the two states.
+This restriction prevents the use of the `alpha` parameter in various `&lt;color&gt;` functions or the [`transparent`](/reference/values/named-color#transparent) keyword to distinguish between the two states.

 Here is an example of how to use styles with the aforementioned restrictions: